d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-11-27-writing-a-parser.md

 And yes, before you ask, there are already some parsers for that file format out there.
 But most of them either work very hacky or are quite unreliable.
 Some of them even use Regex to parse those files, which you should **never ever** do, but we'll get to that later!

+After said friend told me about the challenge I thought it could be a funny challenge and I wanted to help out.
 So given these circumstances, I decided to build my own parser for those files.

-One sidenote right at the start: This all might be shrinked by a very large portion because I did not want to write such a huge blog post, so if you are new to this and don't understand all the things, no worries - the problem is not you.
+*One sidenote right at the start: The content in this blog post might be shrinked a lot because I did not want to write a boring long text, so if you are new to this and don't understand all the things, no worries - the problem is not you.
+Also I might reduce statements to their core which also means that stuff might not be as accurate as it could be.
+If you know better, please don't kill me, this article is not meant for parser developers.*

 # Theoretical background
 In order to build your own parser you need a bit of background knowledge.
-I am going to make this short, because you can use 2 full years in university studying that stuff.
+I trying to make this short, because you can use 2 full years in university studying that stuff.
 During my computer science studies I had a lecture called something like "compiler design", in which we learned how compilers work and how to build one.
-For everyone not knowing what a compiler is: It's the tool (or a collection of tools) which creates an executable program out of your source code.
+Back then I did not like that lecture because it was very dry and very theoretical, but now I picked up the interest because there are practical use cases to use it for.
+For everyone not knowing what a compiler is: Simply said it's the tool (or a collection of tools) which creates an executable program out of your source code.
 And one of the first steps of a compiler is to read the file (where the code resides in) and parse it.
 Now how does it do that?

 ## Grammar
-You cannot parse anything if you don't know which rules your data (file, source code, etc.) is following.
+You cannot parse anything if you don't know which rules your language (file, source code, etc.) is following.
 The grammar, which literally means the same for spoken languages and programming languages, defines the order in which certain words or rather "tokens" are allowed in.
 The other way around you can say that a grammar produces a language.
-Using the rules of the grammar you can create sentences of a language the grammar describes.
+Using the rules of the grammar you can create sentences of the language that grammar describes.

-Here is a very easy example:
+Here is a very easy example code written in Python:

 ```python3
 if value == 3:
     print("Value is 3")
 ```

-That's a small piece of python code.
-Python has certain syntax rules such as:
+Using this example, we can see that Python has certain syntax rules.
+We can list some of them in natural language, such as:
-- The context for the if condition must be indented 4 spaces (or 1 tab).
+- The context for the if-clause must be indented 4 spaces (or 1 tab).
-- After the keyword print there must be a `(` and a `)` which contain either a string or an expression
+- After the keyword `print` there must be two parentheses, `(` and `)`, which surround either a string or an expression
-- In the if clause there must be any kind of expression or variable to check on.
-In our case it's a comparison
+- In the condition of our if-clause there must be any kind of expression or variable to check on.
+In our case it's a comparison (`value == 3`)
 - ...

 Those examples above are only a very small set of informal rules which define how python programs must be built.
 If you break some of those rules, the python interpreter/compiler will tell you that it can't understand what you have written.
 That's when you get syntax errors.
 Take the following code for example.
 We put an assignment into the condition and the python compiler tells us that it does not know how to interpret this line of code.